dutchconnectomelab/Simple-Brain-Plot/README.md

 [5] von Bonin G, Bailey P. The neocortex of Macaca mulatta.
 1947.
 University of Illinois, Urbana, IL.

 [6] Walker EA.
 A cytoarchitectural study of the prefrontal area of the macaque monkey.
 J Comp Neurol 73:59–86, 1940. doi:10.1002/cne.900730106

+## Attribution
+If you find this code useful in your research, please cite as: *Scholtens, Lianne H, de Lange, Siemon C, and van den Heuvel, Martijn P. 2021.
+“Simple Brain Plot”.
+Zenodo. https://doi.org/10.5281/zenodo.5346593.*